-e) The measurement name has the form DRB.PdcpSduVolumeXnDL_Filter.
-Where filter is a combination of PLMN ID and QoS level and S-NSSAI.
+e) The measurement name has the form DRB.PdcpSduVolumeXnDL, or DRB.PdcpSduVolumeXnDL_Filter.
+Where Filter is a combination of PLMN and QoS and SNSSAI.

-Where PLMN ID represents the PLMN ID, QoS representes the mapped 5QI or the QCI level, and SNSSAI represents S-NSSAI.
+Where PLMN represents the PLMN ID, QoS representes the mapped 5QI or the QCI level, and SNSSAI represents S-NSSAI.

 f) NRCellCU.